Think Fast, Father Ted: Synopsis

 The parochial house has a leak in its roof, which happens to be over Jack's head.
 Ted and Dougal move him, only to have another leak start over Jack's new position.
 Ted decides to hold a raffle to raise money for the roof.
 He calls Bishop Brennan and secures permission to raffle a blue 1985 Rover 213 SE.
 Ted and Dougal leave to retrieve the Rover.
 Upon their return, Dougal spots a small dent on the bonnet.
 Ted is dismayed and tries to "tap it away" with a hammer from the tool kit, but ends up creating another small dent, which he also tries to fix.
 After much time has passed, Ted has only succeeded in destroying the car's exterior.

 Realising that they are in dire straits if Bishop Brennan should learn what was done to the Rover (which Ted states was worth £7000), Ted decides to procure another.
 The priests remember that Father Finnegan, the so-called "dancing priest" (as he dances for peace), has a Rover identical to the ruined original.
-Ted comes up with the idea to get a lend of the Rover from Finnegan, and then organise the raffle so that he and Dougal would win it, and be able to return the car afterwards.
+Ted comes up with the idea to simply get a lend of the Rover from Finnegan, and then organise the raffle so that he and Dougal would win it, and be able to return the car afterwards.
+Dougal initially disapproves, but agrees when Ted points out that the plan will stop the Bishop killing them in anger, and that as such they are "saving a Bishop's soul."

 The next day, they travel to Finnegan's home to borrow the Rover.
 Ted gets permission and the keys.
 As soon as Ted leaves his sight, Father Finnegan suffers a fatal heart attack.